 It’s essential to consider your reward selection when preparing your loyalty or incentive program.

-preferred outcome.
+You’ll need to select rewards that influence a behaviour chosen and drive engagement towards a preferred outcome.
 While convenient, digital gift cards may not be the perfect fit for the behaviour you’re driving to change.

 Most people are motivated by the belief that their effort will lead to a desired outcome or reward.
 In psychological theory, this is known as expectancy theory, and it strongly supports our belief in physical rewards in your B2B loyalty and incentive programs.